shikhu51197/url-Shortner/README.md

 💫Backend (Node.js)

         The backend is a Node.js server using Express, MongoDB for data storage, bcrypt for password hashing, and JSON Web Tokens (JWT) for authentication.
+        The URL shortening logic involves hashing the original URL using the object-hash library.Enter the original URL in the provided input field.
+     Click the "Shorten URL" button to generate a shortened URL.
+    Copy the shortened URL and share it as needed.
+    Users accessing the shortened URL will be redirected to the original long URL.

 Endpoints:

        /signup: User signup with validation.
       /login: User login with JWT token generation.
+      /:- The URL shortening logic involves hashing the original URL using the object-hash library.

 💫Frontend (React.js)

-    The frontend is a React.js application with simple components for signup and login.
+    The front end is a React.js application with simple components for signup and login, UrlShortner.

 Components:

            Signup.js: User signup form.
           Login.js: User login form.
+          UrlShotner:- Url Modal part

 ✨Hosting on Vercel